-There is nothing better than sleeping together with your cat – sharing the same bed and the same blanket.
+Nothing is better than sleeping with your fluff friend – sharing the same bed and blanket.

 Why does my cat like being under blankets to sleep with me?